 3D Printing Solutions for Biocompatibility

-Depending on your biocompatible need and application, there are different additive manufacturing technologies that are a better fit than others.
+Depending on your biocompatible 3D printing needs and application, there are different additive manufacturing technologies that are a better fit than others.
 It is for this reason the Stratasys offers different biocompatible materials on three different 3D printing platforms.
 Below is a breakout of the different technologies and their suggested applications, though they are not limited to these.

 - FDM Technology: for larger, more robust parts

 - Biocompatible Digital ABS